Advances in Quantum Genetic Algorithms: Quantum Genetic Algorithms

 The No-Cloning theorem limits the fidelity of the quantum cloning machine for the reproduction of individuals in a quantum circuit, as it can never be unit for arbitrary states.
 Hence, the name "pseudo-cloning" is used to refer to a set of imperfect cloning machines \cite{alvarez2014biomimetic}, drawing a distant analogy to the meiotic reproduction in cellular organisms.

-For instance, after the works of Alvarez-Rodriguez \cite{alvarez2014biomimetic} and Lahoz-Beltra \cite{lahoz2016quantum}, pseudo-cloning became a signature part of QGA research, benefiting both the areas of quantum optimization and fundamental studies in quantum cloning machines.
-The two main examples of pseudo-cloners are the Biomimetic Cloning of Quantum Observables and the Bu\v{z}ek-Hillery Universal Quantum Cloning Machine (UQCM), illustrated in Tab. \ref{tab:pseudocloning}.
+For instance, after the works of Alvarez-Rodriguez et al. \cite{alvarez2014biomimetic}, Ibarrondo, Gatti and Sanz \cite{ibarrondo2022quantum, ibarrondo2023quantum}, pseudo-cloning became a signature part of QGA research, benefiting both the areas of quantum optimization and fundamental studies in quantum cloning machines.
+The two main examples of pseudo-cloners are the Biomimetic Cloning of Quantum Observables (BCQO) \cite{alvarez2014biomimetic} and the Bu\v{z}ek-Hillery Universal Quantum Cloning Machine (UQCM) \cite{buvzek1996quantum, werner1998optimal}, illustrated in Tab. \ref{tab:pseudocloning}.
 The sub-gates of UQCM were not explicitly shown due to the length of the circuit.

+The convergence speed and fidelity results allow us to propose use cases for BCQO and UQCM.
+The faster performance of BCQO \cite{ibarrondo2023quantum} makes it a suitable approach for search space reduction and molecular energy ranking \cite{lima2025}.
+In contrast, the higher fidelity of UQCM \cite{ibarrondo2023quantum} makes it better suited for problems that require high precision, such as molecular eigensolving.

-Unlike the classical crossover, in the pseudo-cloning-based quantum crossover, the parents do not co-exist with their offspring, as the whole register becomes a new offspring \cite{alvarez2014biomimetic}.
+Unlike the classical crossover, in pseudo-cloning-based quantum crossovers, the parents do not co-exist with their offspring, as the whole register becomes a new offspring \cite{alvarez2014biomimetic}.